antihax/goesi/esi/docs/MarketApi.md

 # **GetCharactersCharacterIdOrders**
 > []GetCharactersCharacterIdOrders200Ok GetCharactersCharacterIdOrders(ctx, characterId, optional)
-List orders from a character
+List open orders from a character

-List market orders placed by a character  ---  This route is cached for up to 3600 seconds
+List market orders placed by a character  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/orders/)

 ### Required Parameters